jessebehrens/Leveraging-The-Power-of-SAS/hashobjects/README.md

 ## Overview

-The code in the hashobjects folder is meant to show SAS users an efficient way to join two datasets together outside of the data step match-merge and SQL join.
+The code in the sub folders of the hashobjects folder is meant to show SAS users an efficient way to join two datasets together outside of the data step match-merge and SQL join.
+Each subfolder contains different methods for executing different join and merge types.

 Data step and DS2 hash objects offer two distinct advantages:
    1) They eliminate the need for preprocessing the data with indexes and sorts.